wesleyhutchinson/template-vue-django/README.md

-# Base Vue Django Template - Template for creating Django backend serving Vue.js frontend
+# Template Vue Django - Template for creating Django backend serving Vue.js frontend

 This repository contains code for the base template for django - vue website.